 Read more on Industrial Laser Cooling

 Recently, CMOS Sensor technology has made advances in areas traditionally held by CCD sensors, such as digital imaging.
 They have also improved performance in emerging applications including imaging for autonomous systems, machine vision & learning as well as object detection & recognition.
 Enhanced CMOS technology proves that the sensors transmit data more rapidly, demands less power, are cheaper to manufacture and have an excellent battery life.
 However, thermal noise causes CMOS sensors to lose image resolution as temperature increases.
-Laird Thermal Systems' thermoelectric modules keep the CMOS sensors from approaching its maximum operating temperature limit resulting in higher resolution image quality.
+Laird Thermal Systems' thermoelectric coolers keep the CMOS sensors from approaching its maximum operating temperature limit resulting in higher resolution image quality.

 Learn more on Cooling Solutions for CMOS Sensors

 Liquid chromatography is a technique used for analysis of mixtures by separating, identifying, and quantifying their constituent components.
 Temperature control plays a major role in the liquid chromatography separation process by influencing the interactions taking place between the sample components and adsorbent.
 Laird Thermal Systems’ complete thermal management systems optimize liquid chromatography equipment by offering precise temperature control, compactness, faster temperature ramp rates and greater efficiency.